-If there’s one topic that always excites people when I bring it up at cookouts or dinner parties, it’s boat insurance.
+If there's one topic that always excites people when I bring it up at cookouts, dinner parties or pontoon parties, it's boat insurance.

 What could be more exciting than chatting about average boat insurance costs broken down by annual rates or monthly payments?

-Okay, so maybe talking about boat insurance isn’t all that exciting, but it is important.
-Seriously.
+Okay, so maybe talking about how much boat insurance costs isn't all that exciting, but it is important.
+Seriously, it is.

-It’s important from a simple legal standpoint (as in you legally need to have boat insurance in many parts of the United States) and to protect your family’s financial future.
+It's important from a simple legal standpoint (as in you're legally required to have boat insurance in many parts of the United States) and to protect your family's financial future.

 As a boat owner, boat insurance is an investment you really shouldn't skip.
 That's my answer to one of the most common questions people ask.
 That question is: